JoshBlackie/hello-world/README.md

 # hello-world

-I'm new to GitHub and trying to learn the basics, whilst slowly learning C# in the process.
+I'm new to GitHub and trying to learn the basics.

+Currently I am trying to learn C#, and also have experience using Python from GCSE Computer Science a couple of years ago.